- Visitor Experience

 All artists at the Art Center make their own hours.
-The building is open 10 am to 6 pm seven days a week, which totals 56 hours.
+The building is open 10 am to 6 pm.
 The majority of visitors come later in the week and on weekends, so many artists prioritize those hours for their availability.

 Individual lease-holding artists are required to maintain an average of 28 hours per week in their studio for making art or interacting with the public, two artists are required to maintain an average of 36 hours, and three artists maintain 40 hours.
 If you are visiting the Art Center to see a specific artist, it’s always best to confirm availability first.
 Many artists also accept appointments upon request.

 The classrooms at the Art Center are part of The Art League School.
 The Art League is an independent nonprofit tenant organization based at the Art Center.
 Visit theartleague.org/school for information about the current class and camp schedules and enrollment information.

 Why are there some days when you close early?

 The Art Center is available for private rentals.
 This income helps support public programs, exhibitions, and below-market rent subsidies at the Art Center.
 Early closing is sometimes required to allow time for the building to be cleaned and prepared for the after-hours event.
 Find a complete list of upcoming early closures online via torpedofactory.org/todays-hours.

 Art and Commerce